-Activity Product criteria 44A(i), 44A(ii), and 44A(iii) One or more air source heat pump water heaters that: • either have an insulated storage volume: - 700 litres or less, and are certified to AS/NZS 2712 - more than 700 litres • provide a minimum delivery temperature of 45°C, • are installed by a licensed or registered plumber, • achieves the specified minimum annual energy savings, and • is modelled against the specified heat pump modelling requirements.
+Activity Product criteria 44A(i), 44A(ii), and 44A(iii) either have an insulated storage volume: 700 litres or less, and are certified to AS/NZS 2712 more than 700 litres provide a minimum delivery temperature of 45°C, are installed by a licensed or registered plumber, achieves the specified minimum annual energy savings, and is modelled against the specified heat pump modelling requirements.
 44A(i), 44A(ii), Where an existing storage tank is to be used in the place of a modelled tank component, the storage tank must: have been manufactured less than 10 years before the existing product is decommissioned have a volume that is greater than or equal to the volume of the modelled component be insulated.

-44A(i), 44A(ii) and 44A(iii) For products with an insulated storage volume 700 litres or less, the product must be covered by a warranty against defects for a period of at least five years from the date of installation, purchase or supply (as applicable).1
+Activity Product criteria 44A(i), 44A(ii) and 44A(iii) For products with an insulated storage volume 700 litres or less, the product must be covered by a warranty against defects for a period of at least five years from the date of installation, purchase or supply (as applicable).
+1